 The AD9522 contains three frequency status monitors that are used to indicate if the PLL reference (or references in the case of single-ended mode) and the external VCO/CLK input fall below a threshold frequency.
-Note that the VCO frequency monitor becomes a CLK input frequency monitor if the CLK input is selected instead of the internal VCO.
-A diagram showing their location in the PLL is shown in Figure 49.
+A diagram showing their location in the PLL is shown in Figure 35.

-The PLL reference monitors have two threshold frequencies: normal and extended (see Table 17).
-The reference frequency monitor thresholds are selected in Register 0x01A[6].
+The PLL reference monitors have two threshold frequencies: normal and extended (see Table 14).
+The reference frequency monitor thresholds are selected in Register 0x01F.